wiringbits/wiringbits-handbook/README.md

 You can either use your own computer or one from Wiringbits, it is important that you work by using full disk encryption.

 ## Security
-Your work computer must use Full Disk Encryption, this is applied to all Wiringbits coputers but you are expected to handle that if you use your own computer.
+Your work computer must use Full Disk Encryption, this is applied to all Wiringbits computers but you are expected to handle that if you use your own computer.

 https://github.com/99designs/aws-vault for managing AWS keys locally.